Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Preliminaries

 \subsection{Standard MAB setting and UCB algorithms}

-In an MAB problem, there are $K$ arms (each corresponds to an action), index by $k=1, \cdots, K$.
-We denote by $n_{k, t}$ the total number of pulls for arm $k$ right before any arm is pulled at time $t$.
-Pulling arm \( k \) at time \( t \) yields a random reward \( R_{k,n_{k, t}+1} \), which is assumed to be drawn independently from some distribution $\mathcal{P}_{R_k}$ with mean $\mu_k$.
-When no confusion can arise, we may use the notation $R_t$ to represent the reward observed in time $t$ without specifying the arm being pulled.
-For each time step, an algorithm specifies a decision $A_t\in [K]$ based on the history $(A_1, R_1, A_2, R_2,\cdots, A_{t-1}, R_{t-1})$.
-The objective is to maximize the cumulative reward or minimize the cumulative regret over a time horizon \( T \), defined as:
+In an MAB problem, there are $K$ arms (each corresponds to an action), indexed by $k=1, \cdots, K$.
+We denote by $n_{k, t}$ the total number of pulls for arm $k$ right before any arm is pulled at round $t$.
+Pulling arm \( k \) at round \( t \) yields a random reward \( R_{k,n_{k, t}+1} \), which is assumed to be drawn independently from some distribution $\mathcal{P}_{R_k}$ with mean $\mu_k$.
+When no confusion can arise, we may use the notation $R_t$ to represent the reward observed in round $t$ without specifying the arm being pulled.
+For each round, a policy $\pi$ specifies a decision $A_t\in [K]$ based on the history $(A_1, R_1, A_2, R_2,\cdots, A_{t-1}, R_{t-1})$.
+The objective is to maximize the cumulative reward or minimize the cumulative regret over a total number of round \( T \), defined as: